HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 • A Twitter thread highlighting the most common mistakes

 Each version is optimized for its platform’s search behavior and content format, but they all link back to the comprehensive resource on your site.
-This approach builds authority across platforms while maintaining your website as the definitive source.
+This builds authority across platforms while keeping your website as the definitive source.

 TikTok wants entertainment and quick value.
-Your blog post’s detailed methodology becomes a “3 quick tips” video with a hook that grabs attention immediately.
+Your blog post’s detailed methodology becomes a “3 quick tips” video with a hook that grabs attention right away.

 Reddit wants depth and authenticity.
 Your blog post becomes a personal story about what you learned, complete with mistakes you made and why certain approaches worked better than others.